Are Beta Blockers Effective For Anxiety?

 Anxiety is treatable

 Researchers have found that online therapy is associated with positive outcomes for individuals with anxiety.
-In a recent study, college students experiencing symptoms of anxiety were separated into two groups: one received traditional therapy and one underwent an online intervention.
+In a recent study, college students experiencing symptoms of anxiety were separated into two groups: one received traditional therapy, and one underwent an online intervention.
 Both experienced positive outcomes, and there were no significant differences in results.

 Takeaway

-While beta-blockers may help treat anxiety, they’re not for everyone, and they may not help you get to the root of chronic anxiety.
+While beta-blockers may help individuals manage anxiety, they’re not for everyone, and they may not help you get to the root of chronic anxiety.
 Therapy with a licensed mental health professional can help you devise a long-term strategy for managing symptoms.
 With BetterHelp, you can be matched with a licensed therapist who has experience treating anxiety and helping people manage anxiety symptoms.
 Take the first step toward relief from anxiety and reach out to BetterHelp today.

 Regulate anxiety in a compassionate environment